WE ARE HERE FOR YOU DURING COVID-19

 - Please follow our hand hygiene instructions prior to entering the building to help prevent the spread of germs.
-If your hands are visibly soiled, we will politely ask you that you wash your hands first before applying the alcohol based handrub.

 - Remember that we are here to give you guidance in relation to your dental care so please feel free to contact us and we will get back to you as soon as possible.

 Take care of yourself and your loved ones at this time!

 PROTECTING YOURSELF AND YOUR FAMILY

 During this challenging time — when you may be waiting longer than usual for your regular dental exam and hygiene treatment — it is more important than ever to lower your family’s risks for oral infections and dental emergencies.